2018 Volkswagen Polo revealed, GTI packs 197 horsepower

 A new generation of the Volkswagen Polo, the nameplate’s sixth iteration, was revealed on Friday.

-The new model features an evolutionary look though major changes have taken place under the skin.
+The new model features an evolutionary look, though major changes have taken place under the skin.

 Underpinning the vehicle is the smallest version of the MQB platform.
 The platform is flexible enough to spawn everything from this subcompact Polo right up to the mid-size, three-row Atlas SUV.